Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Observations and Data Reduction

-Swift XRT data were reduced using HEASOFT v6.34.
-The data were mostly taken in timing mode, resulting in negligible pileup in all but the fourth observation of 1ES 1959+650 and second observation of Mrk 421 which were in photon counting mode.
-The timing mode spectra were extracted using 60\arcsec{} source and background regions.
-The photon counting mode observations of 1ES 1959+650 and Mrk 421 were piled-up, so we extracted annular source regions using the procedure in Table 2 of \citet{middei2022}.
-Energies from 1.0-10.0 keV were used in the spectral fitting.
+Swift-XRT data were reduced using HEASOFT v6.34.
+The photon-counting mode data were universally piled-up, so we preferentially used data taken in timing mode to avoid pileup.
+The timing mode spectra were extracted using 60\arcsec{} radius source and background regions.
+For 1ES 0229+200 obsID 0096571010, the source did not show up clearly in the timing mode observations, so we used photon counting mode.
+We extracted an annular source region for this observation using the procedure in Table 2 of \citet{middei2022} to minimize pileup.
+Energies from 1.0-10.0 keV were used in the spectral fitting for most sources.
+We tested including energies 0.5-1.0 keV in the spectral fitting, and the results were consistent within the 99\% confidence interval uncertainties with the exception of 1ES 1959+650 Swift obsIDs 00097164002, 00013906083, 00013906084, 00097164003, 00097164004, and 00097164005.
+For these Swift observations we used the 0.5-10.0 keV range for fitting.